BobNewman1010/ProgrammingAssignment2/README.md

 If there is no cached value the inverse of the matrix is computed and the resulting matrix is returned and stored in the cached variable m for future use.

+Usage -  (assuming myMatrix is an invertable matrix)

+   To create the cached matrix

+        myCachedMatrix <- makeCacheMatrix(myMatrix)

+   To retrieve the inverse

+        cacheSolve(myCachedMatrix)

+   To change the matrix to be cached

+        myCachedMatrix$set(b)  -- Where b is a new invertable matrix